 Tip 5.
 Connect your Google+ account using Rel=Author

-By implementing authorship using the rel=author tag and your Google plus account you can educate your audience to who you are and establish yourself as a recongnised subject matter expert regardless of the website you are publishing on.
-In addition having visitors +1 your content sends social signals to Google suggesting you have created quality relevant content.
+By implementing authorship using the rel=author tag and your Google plus account you can educate your audience to who you are and establish yourself as a recognised subject matter expert regardless of the website you are publishing on.
+In addition, having visitors +1 your content sends social signals to Google suggesting you have created quality relevant content.

 Tip 6.
 Contextual links to other relevant pages